cbalfour/internal-cs/tech/automarker.rst

 #.
 The automarker will mark the assignment providing feedback as it progresses.

 #.
-Examine the feedback, make the necessary changes to your program and and follow this procedure again to submit an updated solution.
+Examine the feedback, make the necessary changes to your program and follow this procedure again to submit an updated solution.

 Method 2
 ########